lvgl/lvgl/docs/details/widgets/table.rst

 The width of the columns can be set with :cpp:expr:`lv_table_set_column_width(table, col_id, width)`.
-The overall width of the Table object will be set to the sum of columns widths.
+The overall width of the Table Widget will be set to the sum of columns widths.

 The height is calculated automatically from the cell styles (font, padding etc) and the number of rows.